ChALkeR/fundraising/Message.md

 In the Node.js-related area, I am interested mostly in locating and addressing various issues in the Node.js ecosystem, with an accent on (but not limited to) security and stability issues.

 That takes about 20-30% of what could be a full-time job currently.
 I did receive several bounties for security issues from e.g. GitHub, but I try to optimize for impact and not for bounties, and most of my work is voluntary.
-For example, during the main phase of those npm credentials leaks / reuse stories, I was asked by several people independently how did I fund the research.
-The honest answer was that I didn't, and I performed that solely in my free time.
-There are also direct expenses in some of those cases — i.e. I am paying for hosting and processing power for some of the tasks.
+During the main phase of those npm credentials leaks / reuse stories, I was asked by several people independently how did I fund the research — the honest answer was that I didn't, and I performed that solely in my free time.
+There are also direct expenses in some of those cases — i.e. I am paying for hosting and processing power for some of the tasks, and for other things like coworking space access.

 Over the recent time, I: